Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 ## Requirements
 * Python3
-* jq
 * Google Cloud Account with permissions to do [compute instances list](https://cloud.google.com/sdk/gcloud/reference/compute/instances/list) on the projects you will be running this script on.
 * Authenticated (logged in) [Google Cloud SDK](https://cloud.google.com/sdk)
+* [jq](https://stedolan.github.io/jq/download/) to parse the gcloud output

 ## Setup
-* Update the variables in constants.py.
+* Update the variables in constants.py
 * If you haven't yet, authenticate your Google Cloud SDK: *gcloud auth login*

 ## Execution